wenliangsu/Restaurant_list/README.md

 - Point the address and will show the place in google map.
 - Can search the restaurant what you like.
 - Can add the new restaurant, edit or delete
+- Can sort your restaurant list that can find what you want quickly

 ## Package environment